renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 The next chapter of this documentation contains a full reference, listing all the  properties and methods of the xStream 'language'.
 But before you get that far, it's recommended to read this chapter, as it will attempt to explain the basics of creating an xStream model - even for someone not familiar with the lua language.

 However, that's not the same as saying that there's not a pretty steep learning curve.
 Getting comfortable with xStream involves having a good understanding of Renoise itself - how notes, columns and pattern commands are specified.
-If you are familiar with these things, the xStream syntax should make some sense - after all, most of the 'baked-in' variables and properties are based on, or inspired by Renoise.
+If you are familiar with these things, the xStream syntax should make some sense.

 ## A new model, a new `main`